 Another important rule to remember when taking pictures as you travel is to always remember to ask for permission before taking someone’s photograph.
 I wrote about this in my 10 Simple Rules That Every Travel Photographer Should Follow.
 Not only is it a common courtesy to ask permission before taking someone’s photograph, but it may also save you from a world of trouble.

 During my travels, I have heard stories about other travelers who have gotten into some very serious trouble for taking pictures of people without permission.
 This is especially true when you are taking pictures of children.
 In fact, there have been reports of travelers being killed by indigenous peoples for trying to take pictures of children.
 Always ask before you take your pictures, and you will avoid photography issues and stay out of trouble yourself.

 If you are going to be traveling to a location with a lot of sunshine, it is always a good idea to have lens hoods with you for your lenses.
 Without a good lens hood, your shots are susceptible to lens flare and those precious photographs that you take could be ruined.
 That is why I have lens hoods listed in my 18 Essential Pieces of Gear for Traveling Photographers.

 Lens hoods aren’t an overly expensive piece of equipment, so it really does make sense to get one for each lens you buy.
+It’s an easy way to ensure you avoid photography issues like overexposed images or lens flare.
 However, when shopping for a lens hood, keep in mind that they are not one-size-fits-all.
 You need to make sure that the lens hoods you buy are the right size and specification for your lenses.